Politics

 Zelensky arrives in Yerevan for European Political Community Summit, his first visit to Armenia

-President Volodymyr Zelensky arrived in Yerevan on May 3 to attend a summit of the European Political Community.
+President Volodymyr Zelensky arrived in Yerevan on May 3 to attend the European Political Community summit.

-Zelensky is expected to meet with the prime ministers of the U.K., Norway, Finland, and the Czech Republic.
+Zelensky held bilateral meetings with the prime ministers of the U.K., Norway, Finland, and the Czech Republic on the first day of his visit.

-"The key is more security and coordination for all of us," Zelensky said on social media ater landing.
+"The key is more security and coordination for all of us," Zelensky said on social media after landing.

 The visit marks Zelensky's first trip to Armenia since he took office in 2019.
 He first met Armenian Prime Minister Nikol Pashinyan in 2023 at a summit of the European Political Community in Spain.